Opel 8/40 PS: The virtue of simplicity

 The engineering approach taken by Opel was consciously unadventurous.
-The least expensive version between 1927 and 1929, the Torpedo bodied “Tourenwagen” was priced at 4,600 Mark throughout these years, which was inexpensive to make it the least expensive six-cylinder-engined car available in Germany.
+The least expensive version between 1927 and 1929, the Torpedo bodied “Tourenwagen” was priced at 4,600 Mark throughout these years, which was inexpensive enough to make it the cheapest six-cylinder-engined car available in Germany.
 The unadventurous design is also reflected in that it can be very hard to distinguish an 8/40 PS from one of Opel's "senior" sixes (12/50, 15/60); unless one can compare the wheelbases the easiest way to tell them apart is that the light six uses four rather than five wheel nuts.

 Opel’s ability to undercut the competition on price stemmed both from the simplicity of the design and from the fact that Opel was the first, and at this time still the only manufacturer in Germany using a Ford-inspired production line system.
 Under the circumstances it is not hard to see why Opel was an appealing target when General Motors (GM) were contemplating the acquisition of a major German auto-maker.
 In March 1929 GM purchased a controlling 80% share in the Opel business.